RamanvProjects/RamanvProjects.github.io/_posts/2015-07-10-welcome-to-jekyll.markdown

 This is my first post in a nice blogging system.
 I will update the CSS later to be more interesting but all in all it's pretty fun.

-So to test it out a few things and to show off some Haskell I have been learning, I will be doing a few of the first (pretty easy) Project Euler problems and give explanations of the syntax.
+So to test out a few things and to show off some Haskell I have been learning, I will be doing a few of the first (pretty easy) Project Euler problems and give explanations of the syntax.

 ### Problem 1